johnfedoruk/bangular/aio/content/guide/ngmodule-api.md

       A list of dependency-injection providers.

-      Angular registers these providers with the NgModule's injector.
+      Bangular registers these providers with the NgModule's injector.
       If it is the NgModule used for bootstrapping then it is the root injector.

       These services become available for injection into any component, directive, pipe or service which is a child of this injector.